 6. You are a board member at The Parenthood which is a community organisation aimed at creating positive change for kids.
 What are the biggest challenges your organisation faces at the moment and what are the major initiatives it is involved with?

 The Parenthood is going great guns and membership is growing daily.

 There are plenty of issues bubbling away but one of the main ones at the moment would be around childcare – from quality to affordability and accessibility.

 As a parent if you use formal childcare, it will be the single most expensive outgoing you have.
 Some parents are paying over $100 a day per child for a day-care place.

 Beyond that we cover off plenty of issues that affect Aussie parents from junk food marketing to the medicare levy.

-7. You are the media spokeswoman and head of the news team at Choice, one of the most respected consumer organisations in Australia.
+7. You are the media spokeswoman for Choice, one of the most respected consumer advocacy groups in Australia.
 Based on what you see from being in that position, do you think Aussie consumers are getting more savvy due to all the information that is available for them online or do they rather feel overwhelmed by it?